- New York#30

 News & Awards

-Clifford Chance announced that Steven J. Mastrovich has joined the Firm in New York.
+Clifford Chance announced that Steven J. Mastrovich has joined the firm in New York.
 A former managing director of three major investment banks, Mastrovich is a highly regarded senior executive in the real estate capital markets space.
-Mastrovich adds an important strategic dimension to the Firm's market-leading REIT, real estate, hospitality, private equity, fintech and specialty finance practices.
-He will be supporting clients in private capital raising, joint venture and capital formation, enterprise reorganizations, complex transactions and in developing next step strategies to support enterprise growth and success.
+Mastrovich adds an important strategic dimension to the firm's market-leading REIT, real estate, hospitality, private equity, fintech, and specialty finance practices.
+He will be supporting clients in private capital raising, joint venture and capital formation, enterprise reorganizations, and complex transactions and in developing next step strategies to support enterprise growth and success.